srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

 1. Parse the file argument with `parser.add_argument("file", nargs="?", type=argparse.FileType("r"), default=sys.stdin)`.
 2. Modify `count` so that it takes as `typing.TextIO` instead of `str`.

 You can see the final solution in `https://github.com/srcolinas/coding-challenges-solutions-python`.
+Please notice that we may not have covered all of the edge cases in the tests, we would just add some once discovered.
+Feel free to point it out in the repo

 ## Food for Thought